Skei, Vestland

 Skei (also known as Skei i Jølster) is a village in Sunnfjord Municipality in Vestland county, Norway.
 The village is located at the northeastern end of the lake Jølstravatnet.
 Skei is 20 km south of the village of Byrkjelo (in Gloppen Municipality), 25 km northeast of the villages of Vassenden/Langhaugane, and about 13 km east of the village of Ålhus.

 Skei is located just west of Jostedalsbreen National Park.
 The village lies at the intersection of two major regional highways: European route E39 and Norwegian National Road 5.
 The village of Helgheim, where the Helgheim Church is located, sits about 4 km west of Skei on the northern shore of the lake Jølstravatnet.

 The 0.58 km2 village has a population (2025) of 549 and a population density of 947 PD/km2.

+Etymology

+The name Skei comes from the Old Norse word skeið, which means Horse racing track.

 History

 The village was the administrative centre of the old Jølster Municipality until its dissolution in 2020.